NDRE vs NDVI: What’s the difference?

 The Health Index on Aeroview gives an estimation of chlorophyll content in leaves and highlights problem trees, ranging from nutrient deficiencies to pest and disease damage.
 The leaf chlorophyll content is essential in the conversion of light (radiation) to energy via the electron transport chain in the photosynthesis process.

 Trees that have a lower Health index value (NDRE), will have a lower concentration of this pigment in their leaves and will have lower photosynthesis capabilities.
 Lower photosynthesis capabilities will cause a decrease in sugar production and also fewer sugars converted to starch and cellulose.
-Plant parts/processes will have less building blocks allocated to them and will start to appear stressed after a while.
+Plant parts/processes will have fewer building blocks allocated to them and will start to appear stressed after a while.

 The NDRE index is calculated by using the reflectances of near-infrared and RedEdge light to the sensor and plugging it into the Normalized Difference Red Edge index (NDRE) equation.